10 Things Everyone Hates About Marketing

 If there is such a thing as growth hacking, it is the discovery of a non-saturated channel with a large CPA > CLV margin.
 Then you abuse that channel until everyone else discovers it and destroys it.
 The problem is that marketers speed up channel saturation by publicising everything they do.
 This is something I’m guilty of.
 But it’s not because I’m stupid; it’s simply because I don’t care.
 Builders, on the other hand, may share and benefit from everything.
 Ship your open source library, and someone else will improve it while you sleep.
 Nobody offers to help me with my Marketing efforts while I sleep.

-Marketing has its flaws but it is an essential part of a business, like feeling envious.
+There are flaws and things everyone hates about marketing but it is an essential part of a business, like feeling envious.
 Digging deeper into common areas of frustration — such as dishonesty or unrealistic promises—can make brands more poised to face the difficulty.
 And the secret to doing this is by being willing to change, study and most importantly of all: create real relationships with your people.
 Changing your perspective of the struggles that marketing can bring is much better than running for the hills and understanding this as an opportunity will help you grow.
 Therefore, the next time you are strategizing for your campaign or reviewing and refining current strategies—remember these top complaints our participants listed in offline focus groups to adjust a marketing plan that makes sure it causes an impact rather than annoyance.
 When done properly, marketing is something people actually want.

 FAQ